 Promote the Race to Your Community

 Now it’s time to run!
-There are many ways to engage with your supporters on race day, and really form a community around the race and your cause.
+There are many ways to engage with your supporters on race day, and form a community around the race and your cause.

 - Make a playlist and share it with your participants so they have some shared tunes to cheer them on while they run.

-Gather Photos and Videos from the Day
+Gather Photos and Videos from Your Virtual 5K Fundraiser

 During your race, be sure to encourage your community to wear their matching shirts and share photos and videos of themselves running their 5K.
 Then, once your race is over, it’s time to gather the photos and videos your supporters have created together to celebrate everyone’s hard work.